 ● ● ●

 A trip to the dentist can be expensive.
-In 2013, Americans spent an average of $544 on out-of-pocket dental expenses.
+Americans spent an average of $625 on out-of-pocket dental expenses.
 A person’s yearly costs can skyrocket if they need anything beyond regular checkups.
-Even a single silver filling can cost an average of $132, and that’s for one filling.
+Even a single silver filling can cost up to $150, and that’s for one filling.
 Getting this kind of filling is also one of the least expensive dental procedures.
 This is why some form of dental coverage can be beneficial for seniors.